+Laboratory component of BIOL 2050.
 Prerequisite: BIOL 2050 or concurrent.

-BIOL 2052 (4) General Biology II
+General Biology II

-A continuation of BIOL 2050.
-The course includes mechanisms of heredity and biological evolution, the history of life in all its major forms, and the ecological contexts and constraints of its existence.
+nisms of heredity and biological evolution, the history of life in all its major forms, and the ecological contexts and constraints of its existence.
 Prerequisite: A grade of C- or better in BIOL 2050.